3 Fish Wonton Recipes, Tasty and Healthy Snacks

 Boil them, deep-fry them or steam them.
 It is up to you.
 Of course traditionally they are boiled and served in soup.
 You can use any clear broth to serve boiled wontons.

-You can wrap the wontons in many different styles or just go uniform with one.
+wrap the wontons in many different styles or just go uniform with one.

 Omit some of the "adult" ingredients like cooking wine or spices if you are making these for your kids.